cranti/blink-web/README.md

 blink-web
 =========

-Web app to run analyses using blink inhibition
+GUI to run analyses using the timing of a group's eye-blinks and web site with documentation.